laanwj/sundog/README.md

 - Security and sandboxing.
 Everything can read and write everywhere.

 - Address more than 64KiB (or 128KiB on word-addressed architectures) of data memory.
-It does however use "code pools" to be able to store more code.
+It does however use "code pools" to be able to store more code and string constants.

 The game includes a rudimentary debugger (use *d* key to start it) which can be used to poke around in the internals of the p-machine.